kingfisher

 # Skip specific repositories when listing or scanning (supports glob patterns)

-kingfisher github repos list --organization my-org --github-exclude my-org/*-archive
+kingfisher scan github --organization my-org --github-exclude my-org/*-archive --list-only

 ```